adaltas/node-nikita/packages/engine/src/actions/fs/base/chmod.coffee.md

           oneOf: [{type: 'integer'}, {type: 'string'}]
           default: 0o644
           description: """
-          Location of the file which ownership will change.
+          File mode.
+Modes may be absolute or symbolic.
+An absolute mode is an octal number.
+A symbolic mode is a string with a particular syntax describing `who`, `op` and `perm` symbols.
           """
         'target':
           type: 'string'
           description: """
-          Destination file where to copy the source file.
+          Location of the file which permission will change.
           """
       required: ['mode', 'target']